-&lt;sup>7 Under the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 an application is made in the 'normal admissions round' if it is not a 'late application' or an 'in-year application': see footnotes 8 and 9.
+8 Under the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 an application is made in the 'normal admissions round' if it is not a 'late application' or an 'in-year application': see footnotes 9 and 10.

-&lt;sup>8 An application is a 'late' application if it is for the admission of a child to a relevant age group; it is submitted before the first day of the school term of the admission year; and a determination relating to the application is not made by an authority on or before the offer date.
-The 'relevant age group' is the age group at which pupils are or will normally be admitted to the school e.g. reception or year 7 (Section 142 of the School Standards and Framework Act 1998).
+9 An application is a 'late' application if it is for the admission of a child to a relevant age group; it is submitted before the first day of the school term of the admission year; and a determination relating to the application is not made by an authority on or before the offer date.
+The 'relevant age group' is the age group at which pupils are or will normally be admitted to the school e.g. reception or year 7 (section 142 of the School Standards and Framework Act 1998).